 is another popular place to rent a boat as it has an abundance of marinas with all the amenities you could ever need.

 Cape Coral and Fort Myers are located in the southwest of Florida.
 This beautiful location is home to a large Yacht Club community and offers one of the largest variety of boat charters along the coast.

 Aside from Universal Studios, Disney World, Seaworld and all the rest of Florida’s famous parks, there are many other places to visit.
-Despite all of it’s man made wonders, there is also the option to visit some of the most fantastic national parks in the USA.
-For example you may want to check out Dry Tortuga, the Everglades or the many barrier reefs which are perfect for wildlife lovers.
-Nasa Kennedy Space centre is just a short distance from Coco beach which together would be the perfect day trip for not just kids but adults too!
+Despite all of its man-made wonders, there is also the option to visit some of the most fantastic national parks in the USA.
+For example, you may want to check out Dry Tortuga, the Everglades or the many barrier reefs which are perfect for wildlife lovers.
+Nasa Kennedy Space Center is just a short distance from Coco beach which together would be the perfect day trip for not just kids but adults too!
 Florida is also home to an abundance of museums, art galleries and some of the finest cuisine you ever did taste.

-If you have a week charter, why not sail over to the Bahamas for a different experience?
+If you want to visit as much as possible and you have a week charter, why not sail over to the Bahamas for a different experience?

 Florida is not called the ‘Sunshine State” for no reason, or you may have heard it referred to as “Sunny Florida”.
 Summers are long, warm and fairly humid.
 Minimal temperatures range from near 70 °F (21 °C) in the north, to near 80 °F (27 °C) in the Keys.
 High temperatures during the summer average in the lower 90s Fahrenheit statewide.